rkdarst/scicomp/tut/course/intro.rst

 * Not programming-language specific
 * Lectures provide background and ideas

-  - You will have to do independent work for your problem, language, and workflow.
+  - You will have to do independent study for your problem, programming language, and workflow.

 * Mostly discussion-based, not just lectures

 Why might this course be important?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~